Scholarly Authority Yes! History of Scholarship Amateur Scholarship

 There's another verse'o John on the recto.

-In 1935 a scholar guy named Colin Roberts came out with an article, An Unpublished Fragment of the Fourth Gospel in the John Rylands Library, about P52, an itsy scrap of ancient paperus on which he'd found fragments of our Gospel of John.
+In 1935 a New Testament scholar guy named Colin Roberts came out with an article, An Unpublished Fragment of the Fourth Gospel in the John Rylands Library, about P52, an itsy scrap of ancient paperus on which he'd found fragments of our Gospel of John.
 Ho hum.
 Recognizing gospel scrap spit-billion three puts you at the back of a long line.
 The big deal about Professor Roberts' scrap is that he gave it a date—125 AD (± 25 years) —that was generations closer to Jesus than any other known New Testament fragment (about 200 AD, if you're taking notes).

 P52 comes up a lot because its early date proves Jesus is real.
 Honest.
 The Gospel of John dates from no later than 125 AD, maybe as early as 100 AD.
 P52 proves that.
 What's more P52 comes from Egypt and Jesus from Galilee, so allowing time for social diffusion probably John must almost certainly have been written decades earlier, very close to the time of Jesus himself, meaning the gospel was probably almost certainly written by a disciple of Jesus, meaning it is first hand, or almost certainly no later than second hand, proving the stuff in the gospel is probably mostly true, meaning Jesus is real.